garrethcain/django-easyjwt/README.md

 [auth-client-service-example](https://github.com/garrethcain/django-easyjwt-example)
 project.

+# Change Log

+2024-03-19 - 4.0.2
+    - removed dependency from remotejwt_user migrations.
+    - added raw_data to the context var of the custom serializer so custom data stripped by the serializer can still be accessed.
+    - Changed the exception raise for a remote user model to show text and not try parse to json.

+# How To

 There are, at a minimum, two components required for this to work;

 1. An Auth-Service, to authenticate against,